animeshsrivastava24/Notes-Template/README.md

 <h3 align="center">Made with :heart: by Animesh Srivastava</h3>

-The Repository is dedicated for providing user the guidelines on how to create notes using various templates
+The Repository is dedicated for providing user the guidelines on how to create notes using various templates.
+Please **Fork** the repository and use it.

 ## Content
 1. [Learn Markdown](https://github.com/animeshsrivastava24/Notes-Template/blob/master/README.md#learn-markdown-syntax-on-2-minutes)